vivrichards600/friendlytester.github.io/pages/java/junit/6_matchers.md

 So to recap the last lesson, the first example 'assertEquals(25, c)' actually reads 'assert equals <expected> 25 <actual> c'.
 Understanding assertions we can get by, we know assert equals is checking they are equal, but it's not explicit in the words.
 The second example 'assertThat(c, is(equalTo(25)));' reads 'assert that <actual> c is equal to <expected> 25'.
 This is much nicer to read in my opinion.

-Then there is the error messages by default when an assert fails.
+Then there are the error messages by default when an assert fails.
 With assertEquals you'll get:
 ```text
 java.lang.AssertionError:
 Expected :20